This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 She puts her biscuits close together, in a cast iron griddle

 Brenda bakes her biscuits on a cast iron griddle, not a baking sheet, and she puts them right next to each other.
-I always space mine out, because I thought the insides might not cook all the way.
+I used to space mine out, because I thought the insides might not cook all the way.

 Well, not only do they cook with Brenda’s method, you also get soft, fluffy sides on most of the biscuits.